massoncheg/forgejo-docs/user/actions.md

 # Secrets

-A repository or an organization can hold secrets, a set of key/value pairs that are stored encrypted in the `Forgejo` database and revealed to the `workflows` as `${{ secrets.KEY }}`.
+A repository, a user or an organization can hold secrets, a set of key/value pairs that are stored encrypted in the `Forgejo` database and revealed to the `workflows` as `${{ secrets.KEY }}`.
 They can be defined from the web interface:

 - in `/org/{org}/settings/actions/secrets` to be available in all the repositories that belong to the organization
+- in `/user/settings/actions/secrets` to be available in all the repositories that belong to the logged in user
 - in `/{owner}/{repo}/settings/actions/secrets` to be available to the `workflows` of a single repository

 ![add a secret](../../../../images/v1.20/user/actions/secret-add.png)